LtFubuki/Multi-MineCraft/README.md

 Here's a step-by-step explanation of the script:

-Set the Docker image and container name variables.
+Sets the Docker image and container name variables.

-Define the build_docker_image function that builds the Docker image from the given GitHub repository.
+Defines the build_docker_image function that builds the Docker image from the given GitHub repository.
 If successful, print a message; otherwise, print an error message and exit the script with exit code 1.

 Define the stop_and_remove_old_container function that checks if a Docker container with the specified name exists.
 If it does, stop and remove it.
 If successful, print a message; otherwise, print an error message and exit the script with exit code 1.

-Define the download_configuration_files_and_start_script function that downloads the necessary configuration files and start script for the Minecraft server.
+Defines the download_configuration_files_and_start_script function that downloads the necessary configuration files and start script for the Minecraft server.
 If successful, set executable permissions for the start script and print a message; otherwise, print an error message and exit the script with exit code 1.

-Define the run_docker_container function that runs the Docker container with the appropriate settings and port mappings.
+Defines the run_docker_container function that runs the Docker container with the appropriate settings and port mappings.
 If successful, print a message; otherwise, print an error message and exit the script with exit code 1.

-Define the main function that calls the previously defined functions in the correct order.
+Defines the main function that calls the previously defined functions in the correct order.

-Call the main function to start the script.
+Calls the main function to start the script.

 This script assumes that Docker is installed on the system and that the user has the appropriate permissions to run Docker commands.